Berg0162/Zwift-Control/README.md

 - Some functionality of Zwift Play Controller (<b>NO</b> steering!)

 ## Mapping of 2 buttons to game actions
-The code has implemented a limited set of the official mapping of keyboard shortcuts during Zwift game: [see keyboard shortcuts](https://support.zwift.com/en_us/keyboard-shortcuts-rkGrgwd4B)<br>
+The code has implemented a limited set of the official mapping of keyboard shortcuts during the Zwift game: [see keyboard shortcuts](https://support.zwift.com/en_us/keyboard-shortcuts-rkGrgwd4B)<br>
-Default Zwift mapping is one key to one action!
-The present code allows for 3 actions mapped to one key, since it can detect the difference between a single button click, a double button click and a "long" button press (longer than 0.5 second).
+Default Zwift keyboard mapping is one key to one action!
+The present code allows for 3 actions mapped to one key, since it can detect the difference between a single button click, a double button click and a "long hold" button click (longer than 0.5 second).
 Each of these will initiate a different game action.<br>
+In addition the Zwift game knows two different modes in the game: Freeride/Race and Workout mode.
+Some of the mappings will have only effect if in the "right" mode.
+The code will handle the different modes without your intervention, like is detailed hereafter:
 ### Freeride/Race
 |Action|Button #1|Button #2|
 |---------------|--------------------------|--------------------------|